jc-prg/birdhouse-cam/README.md

 * **Birdhouse web-app for Browser and SmartPhone** (English and German, optimized for iPhone)
 * **Watching live stream** with 1 or 2 cameras (RPi4 recommend for fluent stream)
-  * via Raspberry Pi camera
+  * via Raspberry Pi camera (in progress: control camera light using a JQC3F relay)
   * USB web cam (e.g. RPi cam inside and USB web cam outside)
 * **Continuously recording photos**
   * e.g. every 20 seconds from sunrise to 20:00 local time (configurable in the device settings)